PelleLille/hsl-docs/functions.rst

 .. class:: LDAP(uri)

   The LDAP class is a OpenLDAP wrapper class.
 The URI should be in the format of ldap:// or ldaps://.
-Multiple hosts may be given seperated by space.
+Multiple hosts may be given separated by space.

   :param string uri: The LDAP